Heart failure - tests

 - Identify risk factors for heart disease

-Blood urea nitrogen (BUN) and serum creatinine tests help monitor how well your kidneys are working.
-These tests will be ordered on a regular basis:
+and tests help monitor how well your kidneys are working.
+You will need these test regularly if:

-Sodium and potassium levels in your blood will need to be measured on a regular basis and if some medicines are changed.
+and in your blood will need to be measured on a regular basis when there are changes made for some medicines including:

-Since anemia, or low red blood cell count, can make your heart failure worse, your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.
+Anemia, or low red blood cell count, can make your heart failure worse.
+So your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.